HalilDeniz/MacMaster/Readme.md

 - `--mode`, `-m`: Change the mode of a wireless network interface (options include 'managed', 'monitor', 'master', 'auto', 'repeater').
 - `--restart-network`, `-rn`: Restart network services to apply changes or troubleshoot network issues.
 - `--monitor-mac-traffic`, `-mmt`: Monitor and display MAC traffic in real-time on the specified interface.
+- `--get-ssid`, `-gs`: Display the SSID of the connected Wi-Fi network.
+- `--analyze-signal`, `-as`: Analyze the signal strength and quality of the wireless interface.
+- `--check-security`, `-cs`: Check the security protocol of the wireless interface.
+- `--analyze-packets`, `-ap`: Analyze network packets on the interface.

 ### Examples